micser/musicco/README.md

 # Changelog

+## v2.0.0
+  Use native html audio instead of jplayer / jplayerPlaylist Refreshed UI
+  Theme selector and dynamic theme
+  Added support for multiple playlists per user
+  Added support for marking albums and tracks as favourites Improved controls for touchcreen browsers
+  Added support for rich notifications on Android using Media Session API Added play/pause and skip actions to desktop notification Added support for quickly adding an album without scanning the entire library Save your favourite albums
+  Handle accent-insensitive search
+  Improved webapp manifest so you can add musicco to your Android home screen Fixed many other things

 ## v1.3.5
   Bug fixes centered around track seeking and resuming current play position, added Uncover button to header in square mode.